danherbert-io/elide-for-laravel/docs/digging-deeper/partials.md

 $partial = Htmx::partial(new SiteNavigation)
 ```

-`Partial`s must have a name with which they can be referred to, usually by `@htmxPartial()`.
-The `Htmx::partial(...)` method will automatically determine a name for you, though you can also specify one yourself:
+`Partial`s must have a name with which they can be referred to, usually by `@htmxPartial()` in a Blade template.
+The `Htmx::partial(...)` method will automatically determine a name from the `View`/`Component`, though you can also specify one yourself:

 ```php
 use Elide\View\Partial;